 COMPANY - Enron Telecommunications, Inc..

-CUSTOMER - Any individual, partnership, association, corporation or other entity which subscribes to the services offered under this tariff, including Interexchange Carriers, Local Exchange Carriers, Competitive Local Carriers, and End Users.
+CUSTOMER - Any individual, partnership, association, corporation or other entity which subscribes to the business services offered under this tariff, including Interexchange Carriers, Local Exchange Carriers, Competitive Local Carriers, and End Users.

 CUSTOMER AGREEMENT - The mutual agreement between the Company and the Customer for the provision of the Company's services.